andresmanelli/simuStack/README.md

 		[...]

-If two different code blocks (run command) use the same fix, let the stack know this by adding an empty comment line where a fix would be placed.
+If two different code blocks (run command) use the same fix, let the stack know this by adding an empty comment line where a fix should be placed.
 This allows the proper computation of run command's steps left.

 		#OP